 One of the things that really stands out about these particular fish flakes is that they are loaded with color-enhancing pigments.
 In other words, this is the kind of food that will help make your cardinal tetras even brighter and more colorful.

 These are all-purpose fish food flakes made in the USA, and they are very high quality.
-They are made with quality ingredients designed to provide your fish with a mix of vitamins, minerals, and protein too.
-This stuff is also ideal to help increase digestive efficiency, plus it’s great for the immune system too.
+They are made with quality ingredients designed to provide your fish with a mix of vitamins, minerals, and protein.
+This food is also ideal to help increase digestive efficiency, plus it’s great for the immune system too.
 The main ingredients include fish meal and krill meal, but there are others too.

 3. Freeze Dried Brine Shrimp – Premium Choice